 The variations are truly endless!

-For this recipe, we will be making bread cubes from scratch and drying them in the oven.
+We will make bread cubes from scratch and dry them in the oven for this recipe.
 It might seem like an extra step, but you won’t believe how much flavorful broth freshly dried bread absorbs.

 It is an investment of only 5 minutes.

-The chicken (or vegetable) broth is another flavor enhancer.
+The chicken (or vegetable) stock (or broth) is another flavor enhancer.
 If you have time to make your own, great.
-Otherwise, purchase a low sodium broth.
+Otherwise, purchase a low-sodium broth.

 If more convenient for you, you can purchase vacuum-packed chestnuts.
 You need about 12 ounces (340 grams) of chestnuts.